 You may have heard that marketing is 20% content and 80% marketing.
 This belief is based upon the Pareto Principle that 80% of the results are derived from 20% of your efforts.
 This theory is widely proven to be a good yardstick in the world of online marketing.

 If you invest more in the devices and channels that your customer prefers, and work to strengthen the fluidity between all channels, you will improve the user experience.
-Ultimately, a consistent approach to marketing on multiple channels is essential and when you facilitate an easy transition from one channel to the next, you can be pretty confident that cross-channel marketing strategy will yield results.
+Ultimately, a consistent approach to marketing on multiple channels is essential and when you facilitate an easy transition from one channel to the next, you can be pretty confident that this marketing strategy will yield results.

 6. Measure Your Efforts